sansin5982/Statistics-with-R/chapters/Chi-squared.md

 ### Degrees of Freedom (df) Calculation

-The degrees of freedom (*d**f*) for a chi-squared test of independence is calculated using the formula:
+The degrees of freedom (df) for a chi-squared test of independence is calculated using the formula:

 *d**f* = (*r* − 1) × (*c* − 1)